FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories

 \paragraph{Video Pre-processing.} Due to the drone's lightweight design, the raw footage was susceptible to wind-induced instability and required stabilization.
 We implemented a two-stage stabilization pipeline based on the open-source tools developed by Fonod et al. \cite{fonod2025advanced}.
-The lower level employed the AKAZE \cite{akaze2013} feature detector, which offers a favorable balance between speed and performance compared to alternatives like SIFT, ORB, or BRISK, by constructing a scale space using non-linear diffusion filtering.
+The lower level employed the feature detector based on video quality: AKAZE \cite{akaze2013} is employed when sharpness remains consistent, leveraging its robust scale-space construction via non-linear diffusion filtering; BRISK \cite{leutenegger2011brisk} is preferred for videos with significant clarity variations.
+Both offer a favorable balance of speed and accuracy compared to alternatives like SIFT or ORB \cite{tareen2018comparative}.
 The upper level then utilized a RANSAC algorithm with block matching and motion compensation to robustly estimate inter-frame motion parameters while rejecting false matches from dynamic objects.
 This process effectively eliminated significant jitter from the footage.
 Moreover, we develop a masking program to define a Region of Interest (ROI) that strictly encompassed the intersection area.
 This step served to both anonymize areas outside the road network and reduce the computational load for subsequent processing.
-The FIDRT scene was exempted from masking to preserve the full range of VRU activities.
+The FIDRT scenario was exempted from masking to preserve the full range of VRU activities.
 Finally, the videos were downsampled to 10 \textit{FPS}.
 This frame rate is sufficient to capture the decision-making time range of human TPs and is also conducive to detecting the normal motion of VRUs \cite{xu2022drone}.
 The primary output of this stage is the set of pre-processed videos.